Lost City Hike with Kids: Our 6-Day Trek in Colombia

 • Camp 1: We all shared an appetizer of avocado slices.
 The adults had a whole (head-on) fried fish, rice, plantain and salad.
 Due to the concern about kids not liking fish, our cook prepared omelets with rice, tomato, cucumber and fried plantains.
 We all enjoyed GOL chocolate bars for dessert.

 • Camp 2: chicken fillet and french fries.
-GOL chocolate bars
+GOL chocolate bars.

-• Camp 3: salsa chicken, rice, potato and guava candy
+• Camp 3: salsa chicken, rice, potato and guava candy.

 • Camp 2: steak, yucca, carrots and green beans.
-GOL bar for dessert
+GOL bar for dessert.

-• Camp 1: steak, mashed potatoes, salad and a large brownie
+• Camp 1: steak, mashed potatoes, salad and a large brownie.

 Lost City Trek Drinking Water

-Stuff Your Kids Will Love on the Ciudad Perdida Trek
+What Kids Will Love on the Ciudad Perdida Trek

-Ciudad Perdida – The Lost City
+Ciudad Perdida, The Lost City

-Our kids are only 4 & 6 years old, but even they could tell that the Lost City archeological site was somewhere special.
+Our kids are only 4 & 6 years old, but even they could tell that the Lost City archaeological site was somewhere special.
 I can just imagine seeing this magical place through their eyes.
 We had been talking about it for months leading up to our trek, and now after a lot of hard work, they had made it.

 But of course, they were most interested in running, climbing and exploring the Ciudad Perdida ruins.
-And after checking with our guides that they were not doing anything culturally disrespectful, we were happy to let them run wild and enjoy themselves – they had certainly earned it!
+And after checking with our guides that they were not doing anything culturally disrespectful, we were happy to let them run wild and enjoy themselves, they had certainly earned it!

-A family enjoys exploring the Ciudad Perdida archaeological site
+A family enjoys exploring the Ciudad Perdida archaeological site in Colombia.

 Getting a bracelet from the village spiritual leader was another special moment for the kids.
 They knew he was a man of importance and listened to his every word (even though they didn’t understand a word).
 The bracelets are special reminders of their accomplishments.